Skip to main content

 Polmont is a national facility that houses a diverse population.

-It is the only prison in Scotland to house young males aged between 16 - 21 years of age.
-It houses young people of all sentence types including remand and convicted sentences including short term sentences (serving less than 4 years), long term sentences (serving 4 years or more) and life sentence prisoners.
+It is the only prison in Scotland to house young males aged between 18 - 21 years of age.
+It houses young people of all sentence types, including remand and those serving short term sentences (serving less than 4 years), long term sentences (serving 4 years or more) and life sentences.
 The majority of these prisoners come directly from court.

 The female population are adults (aged 21 and above) who are transferred from other establishments.
 Women within Polmont can be remanded or convicted with either short or long term sentences.